 Certificate purposes:

-Assigning a certificate to a user always fulfills a certain purpose.
+Assigning a certificate to a user always serves a specific purpose.
 Assigning a certificate can fulfil one of the following purposes:

 SIGNING is used to sign the document digitally.
 This ensures the integrity of the document. signoSign/Universal requires both a private key and a public certificate here.